-This space will be populated with helpful information and links for students looking to join the lab.
-Stay tuned!
+Here is some helpful information for students looking to join the lab.
 Below, you can read about what the Wright lab is all about.

 Broadly, the Wright lab is interested in statistical phylogenetics, particularly the integration of molecular and morphological information to answer evolutionary questions.

 I’m very interested in the best practices for estimating phylogenetic trees from combined molecular and morphological datasets (including information from the fossil record).
 Fossil data present many challenges for researchers investigating phylogenetic and macroevolutionary questions.
 Missing data, biases in preservation and model adequacy are all topics in which I have an interest.
 Keep an eye on my blog for tutorials and other hosted materials on this topic.